oracle-livelabs/database/23cfree/js-generic-get-started-example/get-started-example.md

     exit</copy>
     ```

-    Save the snippet in a file, for example `${HOME}/setup.sql` and execute it in `sqlplus`.
-The easiest way to do so is to type `host` in your current `sqlplus` or `sqlcl` session and use your favourite text editor to save the file.
-Once the file is in place, type `exit` to return to your database session.
     You should still be connected to `freebdb1` as `SYS` as per the previous step.
-If not, connect to `freepdb1` as `SYS`.
+If not, connect to `freepdb1` as `SYS` before executing the following command:

     ```sql
     <copy>start ${HOME}/setup.sql</copy>
     ```

-    Here is the output of an execution:
+    Here is some sample output of an execution:

     ```
     SQL> @hol23c/setup